karl3644/eleventy-base-blog-karl3644/posts/loopsArrayObjectsPractical.md

 console.log("£" + shopping(shoppingCart, discount, "any"));
 </code></pre>

-The function takes an array and a type as arguments.
-With this information the function loops over the object searching for the type (food, alcohol, home) and applies a discount to any item with the type entered.
-Each iteration increases the totalPrice array by the amount and then return this to 2 decimals places.
+The function takes an array, a discount amount and a type as arguments.
+With this information the function loops over the object searching for the type (food, alcohol, home) and applies the discount from a variable to any item with the type entered.
+Each iteration increases the totalPrice array by the amount and then returns this to 2 decimals places.

 If the type argument is entered as "any" then the discount applies to all items.

 ## Shopping cart parts 4-5

+We are using the same object as the above but this time returning items dependant upon if their price is between a certain value range.

 <pre><code>
  let shoppingCart = [